 More than anger, it is the sadness and bitterness that comes through when they speak.

-Translation of Jaan Mohammad’s words: Time heals all wounds.
+Translation of Jaan Mohammed’s words: Time heals all wounds.
 It takes time to get over death of a dear one.
 But it will take time for us because my mother is unwell.
 Her son was murdered in front of her, in front of all of us.
 We can never forget that, especially my mother.
 I did not even go to the village on Eid, and I have been living in Dadri for the last 10-12 years.
 Even then they got a fake report filed against me.
 Everyone knows the truth.
 We had never imagined in our wildest dreams that something like this would ever happen to us especially by those who we considered to be our brothers.
 What is our fault?
 At first there were rumours that Akhlaq had prepared beef but now they are after me…who was not even in the village.
 I had fever that day and hence could not go to the village.

-As police investigations are underway, a police source reveals that Jaan Mohammad was not in the vicinity of the crime scene.
+As police investigations are underway, a police source reveals that Jaan Mohammed was not in the vicinity of the crime scene.
 “Through tracking of phone locations it is clear that [he] was not present in Bisara around the time of the incident”, a police source said.
 Moreover, no evidence of cow slaughter has been found from Akhlaq’s house till now.

 Responding to queries about the status of the investigation and the possibility of further arrests, the Gautam Budh Nagar Senior Superintendent of Police, Dharmendra Singh said: